 Rosemary officinalis Chemotypes

 - Rosemary ct verbenone is considered the most gentle non-irritant and is excellent for skin care preparations.
 Rosemary ct verbenone is high in ketones with significant monoterpenes (a-pinene).
 It is noted to be an expectorant, anti-spasmodic and antibacterial.
 It is especially effective for thick mucus and is used for sinus infections and skin issues.
 Purchon/Cantele note that it is “hormone-balancing and regulates the endocrine system.
 It regulates the hypothalamus and is calming and lifts depression.”
-Of the two chemotypes, ct verbenone is considered more gentle and suitable to use with children over the age of 2.
+Of the two chemotypes, ct verbenone is considered more gentle and suitable to use with children.

 - Rosemary ct 1,8 cineole is high in oxides.
 It's noted to be mucolytic, expectorant, antispasmodic, fungicidal, antibacterial and antiviral.
 It is traditionally used for lung congestion, to increase cerebral blood flow and to decrease chronic inflammation.